 Names in this section have been standardised for consistency, e.g. “Cho Sia” is spelt “Seah Cheo Seah”; “Pek Seah” is spelt “Peck Seah”.

-The copyright for all the images, artwork, and photographs belongs to Shawn Seah, unless indicated otherwise, e.g. some are courtesy of Kenneth Seah.
+The copyright for all the images, artwork, and photographs belongs to author and public speaker Shawn Seah, unless indicated otherwise, e.g. some are courtesy of Kenneth Seah.

 Copyright © 2017 by Shawn Seah